 Don't mess with our James, though - he's fully trained in Karate and has practiced various martial arts for as long as he can remember.

 Lesley graduated from university with a Master’s degree in Chemistry, during her course she researched organic photovoltaics. ``I’ve always been interested in renewable energy so the opportunity to research a novel solar technology was amazing and my passion for solar energy has grown from there``.
 Lesley is a project manager on our residential team, working to plan and deliver solar installations for home owners.
 In her spare time you’ll find her adventuring, attempting to speak foreign languages and reading.

 Iona has a Physics degree from Oxford university, and a MSc in Renewable Energy and Enterprise from Newcastle University.
 She trained to become a Chartered Accountant at Ernst & Young and is pleased to be using her financial skills at a company installing green technologies.
 Iona's main passion is in dancing, which she does as often as possible.
 She also loves being out in nature, whether that is getting stuck into the garden or being at a festival.

 Aidan graduated from Loughborough University with a masters in Renewable Energy in 2017.

 He works in Joju's Electric Vehicles team, coordinating installations, and also manages our maintenance projects.

 After his first degree, Aidan lived abroad in Thailand, New Zealand and Myanmar. ``This gave me the chance to see more of the natural world and how important it is to protect it.
-On returning, I was sure I wanted to start a career in renewables.`` It's not all work, work, work though - Aidan's next target is to complete a triathlon and for Aston Villa to get back in the premier league (Editors note: one of these is more likely than the other).
+On returning, I was sure I wanted to start a career in renewables.`` It's not all work, work, work though - Aidan's next target is to complete a triathlon and watching Aston Villa.